Zipf Brewery

-The Zipf Brewery (in German: Brauerei Zipf) is a brewery in the Upper Austrian municipality of Neukirchen an der Vöckla.
+The Zipf Brewery (in German: Brauerei Zipf) is a brewery in the Upper Austrian municipality of Neukirchen an der Vöckla (Vöcklabruck District).
 It is named after its location in the Zipf division and is part of Brau Union Österreich AG, the majority of whose shares are owned by Heineken.

 History

 In 1842, Friedrich Hofmann began brewing his own beer in a small brewery with an adjoining pub in Zipf, Upper Austria, and selling it to other pubs in the area.
 With the expansion of the railroad network, the urban breweries expanded their delivery area into the countryside.
 Financial difficulties and a forced auction of the brewery in 1858 were the consequences.

 At the forced auction on July 20, 1858, the Viennese banker Franz Schaup bought the brewery premises for a purchase price of 19,500 gulden.
 This day is still considered the official date of foundation.

 As part of the so-called Hofmann reality, the small brewery was expanded by Schaup.
 He had cellars dug into the mountain north of the brewery and equipped the brewhouse and malt house with a steam engine.
 Within five years, Schaup managed to increase the annual output from 1,542 hectoliters (hl) to 14,206 hl.
 In 1864, Franz Schaup bequeathed the brewery to his son Wilhelm Schaup.
 Before the turn of the century, he expanded his legacy into an industrial brewery.
-This was characterized above all by artificial cooling, the connection to today's Austrian's western railway, and the introduction of a company health insurance fund and the opening of the company hospital.
+This was characterized above all by artificial cooling, the connection to today's Austria's western railway, and the introduction of a company health insurance fund and the opening of the company hospital.
 After his death in 1899, Wilhelm Schaup left behind a modern brewery with an annual output of 120,000 hl.
 Management passed to his two sons-in-law Richard Kretz and Max Limbeck-Lilienau.